Reviews

 • Section sewn binding: This style of binding consists of sewing and gluing techniques.
 Folded signatures are usually sewn together and then thermally glued to paper covers for added durability.

 • Case binding: The most well-known technique used for hardcover books and a favorite for fans of artisan methods.
-Pages are folded and sewn in sections, shielded by hardboard covers.
-It’s a more versatile approach because you can incorporate different materials, such as endpapers, cloth, paper, gauze strips, etc. In addition, your book block of signatures can be glued or sewn.
+Pages are folded and sewn into sections, shielded by hardboard covers.
+It’s a more versatile approach because you can incorporate different materials, such as endpapers, cloth, paper, gauze strips, etc. In addition, your block of signatures can be glued or sewn.

 • Saddle stitch binding: The most budget-friendly, straightforward binding style.
 It’s best suited for thinner notebooks.
 Folded sheets are assembled by staples placed through the fold of the book’s spine.